Advancing the Science of Pediatric Patient Reported Outcomes for Children with Chronic Diseases

 For more information, visit the following links:

-Most of the PROs in the PEPR Consortium come from PROMIS®, a set of person-centered measures designed to evaluate physical, mental and social health in children and adults.
-Funded by the National Institutes of Health, the PROMIS® measures were rigorously developed using advanced techniques in measurement science.
+The PEPR Consortium's studies use PROMIS®, a set of person-centered measures designed to evaluate physical, mental and social health in children and adults, to understand children's experiences.
+Through funding from the National Institutes of Health, the PROMIS® measures were rigorously developed using advanced techniques in measurement science.
 They can be used with the general population and with individuals living with chronic conditions.

 PROMIS® pediatric measures were developed in socio-demographically and clinically diverse samples.
 Within the PROMIS® suite of tools, there are over 50 pediatric and parent-proxy instruments currently available.